Japan Crypto Tax 2026: Up to 55% Miscellaneous Income, and the Proposed 20% Flat Reform

 Sources

-- Public reporting on the 2026 Japanese tax-reform proposal to move crypto to a flat 20% (proposal, pending parliamentary approval) — e.g. Lexology: Japan's 2026 Tax Reform on crypto
+- Public reporting on the 2026 Japanese tax-reform proposal to move crypto to a flat 20% (a proposal pending parliamentary approval, not enacted law) — e.g. Lexology: Japan's 2026 Tax Reform on crypto.

-- OECD Crypto-Asset Reporting Framework (CARF) — applicable to Japan as a CARF jurisdiction
+- OECD — Crypto-Asset Reporting Framework (CARF): the cross-border reporting standard applicable to Japan as a CARF jurisdiction.

 Every chain, integration, and competitor mentioned in this article gets its own page — coverage detail, comparison signals, and the audit trail your finance team needs.